Back to All States

 🚫 Critical Misdemeanor & Felony Risks for Texas Sellers

-• Ignoring the age limit — selling a handgun to a minor under 18 without parental consent is a state jail felony.
+• Selling a handgun to anyone under 18 — this is a state jail felony even in Texas.

-• Not recording the serial number directly from the frame — a mistake on your gun ownership transfer form can void its liability protection.
+• Not recording the serial number directly from the firearm frame — using a box label or receipt is not accepted during ATF traces.

 Texas Firearm Transfer FAQ